[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

 Beyond the elegant gate is a quiet garden

-Cool Otaki waterfall
+The refreshing Otaki waterfall

 INFORMATION

-address1-15-25 Kishicho, Kita-ku, Tokyo 114-0021
+address 1-15-25 Kishimachi, Kita-ku, Tokyo 114-0021

 GOOGLE MAP

-Asukayama has been a popular tourist destination since the Edo period.
+Asukayama has been a popular tourist destination since the Edo period

-"Asuka Park Rail" is a monorail that was created in Asukayama Park in July 2009.
-The vehicle in the photo is the Ascargo, which shuttles to and from the mountaintop, and you can ride it for free.
-The service runs from 10:00 to 16:00, and there are 6 seats.
-Although the ride only takes a few minutes, there is also a guide narration by Chieko Baisho, an actress who was born in Oji, about Asukayama and her love for Oji.
-Please take a ride.
+Asuka Park Rail is a monorail that opened in Asukayama Park in July 2009.
+The vehicle in the photo is the Ascargo, which travels back and forth to the summit, and is free to ride.
+It operates from 10am to 4pm and has six seats.
+Although the ride is only a few minutes, there is a guide narration by Oji-born actress Baisho Chieko, who talks about Asukayama and Oji with love for the area.
+Be sure to give it a try

-View of Oji Station area from Asukayama
+View of the area around Oji Station from Asukayama

 INFORMATION

-address1-1-3 Oji, Kita-ku, Tokyo 114-0002
+address 1-1-3 Oji, Kita-ku, Tokyo 114-0002

 GOOGLE MAP

-Enjoy the Mitsuhiko Asami series of dango
+Enjoy the dumplings from the Mitsuhiko Asami series

-Hiratsukatei, a restaurant only known to those in the know
+Hiratsukatei, a restaurant known only to those in the know

-The familiar view from “The Odd Detective”
+A familiar view from "The Mad Detective"

 INFORMATION

-address1-47-2 Kaminakazato, Kita-ku, Tokyo 114-0016
+address 1-47-2 Kaminakazato, Kita-ku, Tokyo 114-0016

 GOOGLE MAP